Vine Logo

 Vine Emblem

-In both versions of the logo, there are common features.
+Both versions of the logo share common features.
 In particular, the handwritten lettering in lowercase straight characters, the combination of mint and white, and the well-recognized “V” with a curl at the top.
-Despite the rush to create the icon, it echoes well with the name, playing on a curling vine shape.
+Despite the rush to create the icon, it echoes the name well, playing on a curling-vine shape.

-Moreover, the emblem’s evolution moved from simple to complex: if earlier it consisted of one element, now it consists of four.
+Moreover, the emblem’s evolution moved from simple to complex: whereas earlier it consisted of one element, it now consists of four.
 And she has her secret.
-The fact is that if you turn the logo upside down, you can distinguish a distinct number “6” in the curl.
-It is of great importance for the service since videos were originally designed for several seconds.
+The fact is that if you turn the logo upside down, you can distinguish the number “6” in the curl.
+It is of great importance to the service, since videos were originally designed to be only a few seconds long.

 Vine Symbol

 The emblem contains one phrase, executed by two different typefaces.
-The word “Vine” is written in a custom font, similar in style to Verse Sans, but with the signature “V,” which has a curved section at the top.
+The word “Vine” is set in a custom font, similar in style to Verse Sans, but with the signature “V” featuring a curved top.
 For “Camera,” I used the neo-grotesque, geometric Caliber from the Sans Serif group, developed by Kris Sowersby.
 The logo colors are stable and include white, black, and mint green #00bf8f.